qianlinnian/se_sad_project/Assignment1/assignment1.md

 ## 9. AI Tool Usage Disclosure

 During the completion of this SmartCampus system analysis and design project, our team utilized AI-assisted tools in a limited and responsible manner to support specific tasks.
-The use of AI was strictly supplementary; all core analytical thinking, architectural decisions, and final content were driven and owned by the team members.
+The use of AI was strictly supplementary, with all core analytical thinking, architectural decisions, and final content driven and owned by the team members.

-In this system design project, we utilized AI tools to assist in several key phases:
-- Used AI tools for initial requirements research and functional ideation
-- Leveraged conversational interactions to identify user pain points and scenario requirements
-- Checked the structure and terminology consistency of technical documentation
-- Assisted in accurate translation of technical terms between Chinese and English

-Specifically, **OpenAI ChatGPT** and **Claude 4 Sonnet** were employed as tools to aid in the following areas:
+We employed **OpenAI ChatGPT** and **Claude 4 Sonnet** as auxiliary tools throughout various project phases, including initial requirements research and functional ideation, documentation drafting and language polishing, technical term translation between Chinese and English, UML diagram structure analysis, and academic reference recommendations.
+Additionally, **diagrams.net/draw.io** was used for creating use case and activity diagrams.

-- **Brainstorming Assistance:** In the initial project phase, the AI tool was used to help generate and organize broad ideas for all four subsystems (Academic, Library, Logistics, and Daily Life Services), which the team then critically evaluated, filtered, and developed into our final design.
-- **Documentation Drafting and Structuring:** The AI tool assisted in creating initial drafts and outlines for certain sections of the report, such as the Supplementary Specification and User Stories.
-These drafts served as a starting point and were substantially revised, expanded, and validated by the team to ensure accuracy and relevance to our specific project context.
-- **Language Polishing and Editing:** The primary use of the AI tool was for proofreading and refining the language of team-written content to improve clarity, consistency, and academic tone.
-All technical descriptions and key concepts remained the product of the team's work.
+The AI tools primarily assisted in brainstorming during the early project phase to generate broad ideas for all four subsystems, which the team then critically evaluated and developed into our final design.
+They also helped create initial drafts for certain report sections such as supplementary specifications and user stories, serving as starting points that were substantially revised and validated by the team.
+The most frequent use was for proofreading and refining language to improve clarity and academic tone, while ensuring all technical descriptions remained the product of our team's work.
-- **Translation Assistance:** The AI tool helped with Chinese-to-English and English-to-Chinese translations to ensure accurate translation of technical terms.
-- **UML Diagram Analysis:** We uploaded activity diagrams and requested the AI to help analyze the logical structure of the UML activity diagrams.
-- **Reference Recommendations:** The AI tool helped find books related to the subject area, recommending relevant monographs with information such as authors, publishers, and core content.

-**Tools Used:**
-- **Claude 4 Sonnet:** Document writing, editing, and modification suggestions for content and UML diagrams
-- **diagrams.net/draw.io:** Use case and activity diagram creation

-All outputs generated with AI assistance were thoroughly reviewed, edited, and corrected by the team members.
+All AI-generated outputs were thoroughly reviewed, edited, and corrected by team members.
 The final deliverables represent the team's own understanding, analysis, and design efforts.
-All AI suggestions were reviewed and revised by the project team; final analysis and decisions are the team's responsibility.
-No confidential personal data was submitted to external AI services.
-Verbatim AI outputs or substantial paraphrases are cited in the references.
+No confidential data was submitted to external AI services, and all AI contributions have been appropriately cited in our references.

 ## 10. References